Dushyantgoswami/docs/docs/tutorials/deploy-rollapp.md

 dymd tx rollapp create-rollapp [rollapp-id] [code-stamp] [genesis-path] [max-withholding-blocks] [max-sequencers]  [permissioned-addresses] [--from] [--chain-id]
 ```

-We input a six flags into the transaction to create a new RollApp:
+We input flags into the transaction to create a new RollApp:

 - `rollappId` is the unique identifier of the rollapp chain.
 - `codeStamp` is the description of the genesis file location on the DA